canonical/snapcraft/docker/README.md

     docker build . --no-cache

-It is however possible to choose base Ubuntu version and one of these channels (risk levels):
+It is however possible to choose the base Ubuntu version and the Snapcraft channel (risk levels):

 - `edge`
 - `beta`